 The truth is that resolutions have a negative connotation and we try to change one of the symptoms of deeper rooted issues as opposed to the real problem.
 We hardly scratch the surface at all and only try to tackle what we perceive it to be, instead of have facing up to the actual source of the concern.

 The first thing to do is to ask yourself the right questions to find the cause.
 So whether you want to give up wine or eat more healthily for instance, why do you currently rely on drink and food as a crutch?
 What makes you reach for the glass or the chocolate?
 If you are unhappy in your relationship, or want to meet a partner, why are you really in this situation?
 Look at yourself and think of what would you like to have happen by the end of this year, as well as what may have prevented you to achieve it in the past.
 Look at what you can do differently and what realistic steps you can put in place.

 People who explicitly set themselves a goal are 10 times more likely to achieve it but to me, it shouldn’t be in the form of a New Year’s resolution.
 It should be a genuine will to change an aspect of your life and understand why it currently is the way it is.
 Then reframe the way you look at it, the words that you use when you talk about it – to yourself or others – and attack it from a different perspective.

 So if you have made any resolutions, review where you are at, make a constructive plan and find new ways of how you can achieve the outcome that you truly want.
-It’s not too late to make it happen…
+You should also watch the video below that will explain a lot more. it’s not too late to make it happen…

 Do you want to get your life back on track?
 Sometimes, we just can’t see the wood from the trees & we need a bit of some clarity about what needs to happen next… Download your FREE Life Assessment Toolkit and start moving forward.